NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

 * `removeCohortFilter`
 * `clearCohortFilters`

-Note that all of these operation are applied to the current cohort.
+Note that all of these operations are applied to the current cohort.
 The current cohort is the cohort that is currently being displayed in the Cohort Management Bar.
 The current cohort can be accessed via the `selectCurrentCohort` selector.
 The current cohort's filters can be accessed via the `selectCurrentCohortFilters` selector.